Labs64/netlicensing.io/_posts/2017-09-20-dns-issues-io-domains-resolution.md

 - NetLicensing Gateway
 - NetLicensing Website

-We will continue to update and thanks for your patience!
+We will keep you posted and thanks for your patience!

 If you have any questions, please contact us <a href='mailto:netlicensing@labs64.com'>here</a>.